Jun 11, 2025

 For growing enterprises, this self-improving loop is essential for scaling AI initiatives beyond experimental projects.
 It transforms AI development from linear progression to exponential improvement, where each cycle enhances both operational excellence and model effectiveness.

-Differences Between Continuous Delivery and Continuous Training
+What Are the Differences Between Continuous Delivery and Continuous Training in AI?

 Dimension | Continuous Delivery (CD) | Continuous Training (CT) |